← Object-Based Attention

 Computational Modeling

-Valdés-Sosa, Cobo, and Pinilla (1998) introduced a transparent-motion design as a tool to examine object-based attention absent the potential influence of feature-based or spatial attention.
-There have been numerous follow-up studies that have used variants of that design to investigate behavioral and/or neuronal correlates of object-based attention.
-Although there have been some design differences, all of these studies used stimuli composed of two superimposed counter-rotating, differently colored dot fields.
-One of the two dot fields is “cued”, either endogenously (e.g., fixation point color indicating the color of field to be attended) or exogenously (e.g., by a delayed-onset of one dot field, see below).
+Valdés-Sosa et al. (2000) introduced a transparent-motion design that has spawned numerous subsequent psychophysical and neurophysiological studies of object-based attention*.
+Taken together, these studies appear to provide some of the best evidence for object-based selection (Reynolds, Alborzian, & Stoner, 2003; Çatak, Özkan, Kafalıgönül, & Stoner, 2022).
+Although there are some design differences in the various studies inspired by Valdés-Sosa and colleagues' original study, all of these studies used stimuli composed of two superimposed counter-rotating dot fields.
+One of the two dot fields is “cued”, either endogenously (e.g., fixation point color indicating the color of the field to be attended if the dots are differently colored) or exogenously (e.g., by a delayed-onset of one dot field, see below).
 The rotations of the dot fields are interrupted by brief translations (one or two translations, depending upon the design), and subjects are asked to report the direction of those translations.
 These translations consist of a subset of the dots moving coherently in typically one of eight directions.
 To discourage tracking of individual dots, the remaining dots of the translating dot field translate in randomly chosen directions.
-Numerous studies using this basic design have repeatedly found that subjects judge translations of the cued dot field more accurately than translations of the uncued dot field (Khoe et al., 2005; Lopez et al., 2004; Mitchell et al., 2003; Mitchell, Stoner, & Reynolds, 2004; Pinilla et al., 2001; Reynolds et al., 2003; Rodriguez et al., 2002; Stoner & Blanc, 2010; Valdés-Sosa, Cobo, & Pinilla, 1998).
+Numerous studies using this basic design have repeatedly found that subjects judge translations of the cued dot field more accurately than translations of the uncued dot field (Khoe et al., 2005; López et al., 2004; Mitchell et al., 2003; Mitchell, Stoner, & Reynolds, 2004; Pinilla et al., 2001; Reynolds et al., 2003; Rodríguez et al., 2002; Stoner & Blanc, 2010; Valdés-Sosa, Cobo, & Pinilla, 2000).
+Several of these studies also reported electrophysiological (ERP) correlates of the cueing advantage (Valdés-Sosa, Bobes, Rodríguez, & Pinilla, 1998; Pinilla et al., 2001; López, Rodríguez, & Valdés-Sosa, 2004; Rodríguez & Valdés-Sosa, 2006; Çatak et al., 2022).

 The motion-competition model